CWPD Staff

 Kravis 101a

-Megan Davidson is the Director of the Center for Writing and Public Discourse (CWPD)and a Visiting Assistant Professor of Literature at Claremont McKenna College.
+Megan Davidson is the Director of the Center for Writing and Public Discourse (CWPD) and a Visiting Assistant Professor of Literature at Claremont McKenna College.
 She holds a Ph.D. in English, with a specialization in early modern studies, from Claremont Graduate University where her work focused on early modern editing practice and punctuation history.
-In addition to her English & literature background, she has a degree and background in TESOL (Teaching English to Speakers of Other Languages), and has taught English as a foreign language in China as well as in the US.
+In addition to her English & literature background, she has a degree in TESOL (Teaching English to Speakers of Other Languages), and has taught English as a foreign language in China in addition to providing multilingual support in English throughout the United States.
 As the Director of the CWPD, Megan encourages students to find and develop their own voices as writers and speakers within their various discourse communities.
 She believes that everyone is a writer—even if they don’t yet know it themselves.
-Megan encourages faculty and students interested in writing across the disciplines, anti-racism, anti-racism in writing pedagogy, self-authorship, universal course design, accessibility and equity in the teaching of writing, and writing theory and pedagogy to connect with her.
+In her role as Director, Megan works most directly with CMC faculty.
+She enjoys opportunities to collaborate with faculty interested in developing new writing assignments and rubrics for a course they are teaching.
+She encourages faculty interested in writing across the disciplines, anti-racism, A.I. prompt engineering, student self-authorship, universal course design, accessibility and equity in the teaching of writing, and writing theory and pedagogy to connect with her.

 Mellissa Martinez (she/her/hers)